RenanAlvesSilva/RenanAlvesSilva/README.md

 ## 🚀 About Me

-I'm a Fullstack Developer in training, with a solid foundation in Django REST Framework, ReactJS, and React Native.
+I'm a Fullstack Developer, with a solid foundation in Django REST Framework, ReactJS, and React Native.
 I work on supporting and developing REST APIs, building responsive interfaces, and integrating systems.
 I have hands-on experience with Docker, AWS (S3), Git version control, and Python automation, along with practical exposure to agile teams.

 My journey combines technical knowledge with real-world experience in production environments—from monitoring and Level 1/2 support to developing scalable solutions.